pcarbonn/fast_html/README.rst

 >>> from htmx_gen import *

-A tag is created by calling a function of the corresponding name:
+A tag is created by calling a function of the corresponding name, and rendered using ``render``:

 >>> print(render(p("text")))
 <p>text</p>